skrey/yellow-extensions/source/help/en/adjusting-content.md

     ├── media
     └── system

 The `content` folders are available on your website.
-Every folder has a file called `page.md` or with the name of the folder.
+Every folder has a file called `page.md`.
 You can also add more files and folders.
 Basically, what you see in the file manager is the website you get.

 ## Files and folders